RentoSaijo/COM212/FinalProject/README.md

 ```

 ## Testing
 You can comprehensively test the application by following the sequence below.
-Some are intentinoally "bad" inputs such that you can see how it would handle them; I will place a "#BAD" next to each of them:
+Some are intentinoally "bad" inputs such that you can see how it would handle them; I will place a `#BAD` next to each of them:
 ```bash
 4 #BAD
 2